uhlerlab/image2reg/README.md

 ---
 ## Changelog

+### September 6th, 2023
+We have expanded the demo to enable running our pipeline on image data provided by the user using the models pretrained on the imaging data from Rohban et al. (2017) to facilitate the adaption of our pipeline to new imaging data sets.

 ### August 18th, 2023
 We have added a novel demonstration of our pipeline that can be easily run without the need of even previously installing the coding environment and/or downloading any data.
 The demo can be used to run our pipeline in the inference mode, i.e. we provide a pretrained version of the pipeline but show how given images of five selected OE conditions it predicts the corresponding target genes out-of-sample (no information regarding these were used to setup the pipeline as described in the paper).